20 Scent Control Tips to Make You a Better Deer Hunter

 Final Thoughts on Scent Control for Deer Hunting

 Scent control is an extremely important part in our quest to outsmart the whitetail deer, but it is only one part of the equation.
-Even though proper scent control techniques can increase your chances and perhaps buy you those few precious seconds that you need to make the shot, you still need to hunt the wind and be aware of where your scent is going when you are planning your deer stand placement.
+Even though proper scent control techniques can increase your chances and perhaps buy you those few precious seconds that you need to make the shot on a mature buck, you still need to hunt the wind and be aware of where your scent is going when you are planning your deer stand placement.

 RELATED: Best Barometric Pressure For Deer Hunting